 Cancer fatigue is believed to be induced by the tumor itself, causing an increase in neutrophils, and inflammatory cytokines such as interleukin 6 and tumor necrosis factor.
 In a study of 46 terminally ill cancer patients (survival of 64.5 days), diagnosis of clinical fatigue strongly correlated with higher plasma IL-6 concentrations.10

 Two years after successful primary therapy, fatigued breast cancer survivors were distinguished from non-fatigued survivors (n=50) by increased ex vivo monocyte production of interleukin (IL)-6 and tumor necrosis factor-α following lipopolysaccharide stimulation, elevated plasma IL-1ra and soluble IL-6 receptor (sIL-6R/CD126), decreased monocyte cell-surface IL-6R, and decreased frequencies of activated T lymphocytes and myeloid dendritic cells in peripheral blood.11 As cancer advances through stages, fatigue becomes more crippling, which corresponds with higher inflammatory markers compared with early stage disease in breast, ovarian and lung cancers.
+Research is now starting to show a possible link between cancer fatigue and inflammatory markers; but more data is needed due to a lack of standardized studies, and similar results not seen all cancer groups.51

 One proposed mechanism in which these biological changes cause fatigue is through the suppression of the hypothalamic-pituitary-adrenal axis, causing a blunted cortisol response.2 In addition, elevated tumor necrosis factor has been shown to result in changes in skeletal muscle protein stores and/or metabolite concentration.
-This can lead to muscle wasting requiring patient to exert an unusually high amount of effort to generate adequate contractile force during exercise performance or during extended periods of sitting or standing.12
+This can lead to muscle wasting requiring the patient to exert an unusually high amount of effort to generate adequate contractile force during exercise performance or during extended periods of sitting or standing.12

 Cancer treatments, such as radiation, chemotherapy, and glucocorticoids, can also cause major biological changes that results in CRF.
 Animal models of lung and breast cancer have demonstrated an inflammatory response with corresponding fatiguing behavior while receiving chemotherapy.
 Ionizing radiation (even partial body exposure) often correlated with higher incidence of fatigue, and it is known to induce pronounced neuroinflammation and may be in part responsible for fatigue.